• facebook

 Read time: 5 minutes

-Error 926 occurs when attempting to connect to an SQL instance using sysadmin login credentials and SSMS.
-This error is displayed when the database is marked as “Suspect” due to a failed recovery process.
-Nevertheless, there are additional scenarios in which the SQL 926 error may also manifest on the screen, such as:
+The error 926 appears while connecting the SQL instance with sysadmin login credentials and SSMS.
+It appears on the screen when the database is marked Suspect due to failed recovery process.
+However, there are other instances when the SQL 926 error appears on the screen, including:

 • While extracting transactions from the SQL database log